Bonnie Burstow

 Bonnie Burstow (March 6, 1945 – January 4, 2020) was a Canadian psychotherapist, author, and anti-psychiatry scholar.
 She was a professor in the Ontario Institute for Studies in Education (OISE) at the University of Toronto.

 Burstow argued that conditions that the medical profession described as mental illnesses are in fact rational reactions to social, economic and political conditions and that psychiatry is rooted in patriarchy with a tendency to view troubled women as “hysterical” and to overdiagnose their conditions and overmedicate them.
 Burstow said that in psychiatry's view: “Women are disordered if they acted like women; women are disordered if they didn’t act like women."

-In 2003, Burstow founded the Coalition Against Psychiatric Assault, an organization which campaigned to ban electroshock therapy.
-In 2010, she worked with Ontario New Democratic Party MPP Cheri DiNovo to introduce a private member’s bill to end public funding of electroshock therapy.
-The bill did not pass the Ontario legislature.